boriscu/Flask-API-Boilerplate/README.md

 docker-compose up --build
 ```

+### Initial Values and Seeding

+Adding initial values to your database can be done from the commands/seeding section.
+By executing these commands you can insert pre defined values to your tables when needed.

+If you need to to execute multiple seeding steps when running your application for the first time, the `run-init-seeders.sh` script can be utilized.
+Follow as started by adding new seeding steps.

 ## Documentation

 OpenAPI docs are available when the server is started, they can be viewed my going to `http://localhost:5000/` in your browser.

 The docs should be updated by following the current setup in the schemas folder.

 ## Database Setup and Migrations